 - 1. Designate a Qualified Individual to implement and supervise the company's information security program. - 2.
 Conduct a risk assessment. - 3.
 Design and implement safeguards to control the risks identified through the risk assessment. - 4.
 Regularly monitor and test the effectiveness of your safeguards. - 5.
 Train staff. - 6.
 Monitor service providers. - 7.
 Keep the information security program current. - 8.
 Create a written incident response plan. - 9.
 Require the Qualified Individual to report to your Board of Directors. - 10.
+Notify the commissioner about Notification Events - 11.
 Create a written business continuity and disaster recovery plan.